-Give users the ability to block certain content types on Safari on macOS and iOS.
+Give users the ability to block certain content types on Safari iOS, iPadOS, and macOS.
 Built with Xcode, these app extensions are designed for speed and don’t slow down browsing.
 And because extensions never see what webpages users visit, user data is protected.

-Extend the web-browsing experience by allowing Safari to read and modify webpage content on macOS.
-Safari App Extensions are built with Xcode and can communicate and share data with native apps — so you can integrate app content into Safari or send web data back to your app to create a unified experience.
+Extend the web-browsing experience by allowing Safari to read and modify web page content.
+Now supported in iOS 15 and iPadOS 15, Safari web extensions are available on all Apple devices that support Safari.
+These extensions are built with Xcode and can communicate and share data with native apps — so you can integrate app content into Safari or send web data back to your app to create a unified experience.

-When your Safari Extension is ready to be released, upload it to App Store Connect for distribution on the App Store.
+The Extensions category on the App Store for iPhone, iPad, and Mac showcases Safari extensions, with editorial spotlights and top charts to help people discover and download great extensions from the developer community.
+When your Safari extension is ready to be released, upload it to App Store Connect for distribution on the App Store.
 Apple reviews all extensions and updates to ensure they work reliably.
 Before submitting for review, make sure to read the guidelines for extensions.

 Get started with App Store Connect